Managing your Medical Insurance Premiums The series 2016 to 2025

 I have been discussing managing medical premiums for quite some time.
 This article I wrote in 2016 is the start where I discuss the life cycle of medical insurance for the typical household.
 This discussion and approach is still quite valid.

-I provided an update to the original 2016 article in 2023 and again in 2024, with increased pressure on premiums starting to bite, 2024 was the start of the rough ride on medical premium hikes.
+I provided updates to the original 2016 article in 2023 and again in 2024, as increased pressure on premiums began to take effect.
+2024 marked the beginning of a rough ride for medical premium hikes, a trend that has continued throughout 2025.

-That's not just your increase; it's the underlying premium rates.
-Your actual increase with your renewal will have an age-related component, too.
+The premium increases notified aren't just the increase you see; there are normal age-related increases on top of this, as you're a year older and you have slightly more risk of issues developing.
 The younger age group is 1-2% for being a year older and 5-10% for those middle-aged and older.
-It might not sound like a big deal but compound that over your lifetime, and you get $40 monthly premiums in your teens that become $700 per month by age 70.
+It might not sound like a big deal, but compound that over your lifetime, and you get $40 monthly premiums in your teens that become $700 per month by age 70.

 That might scare you a bit, and what you don't know about the public health system means that you're probably over-reliant on the expectation it will provide.

 This link for Public Health services delivery response is an interesting one.
-It stopped being updated when the election rolled around in 2023, and it's since restarted.
+It stopped being updated when the election rolled around in 2023, but it has since restarted.
 However, suddenly, what was red isn't, which makes things look better than they actually are.

 How might they have achieved this:

-- Pressure on GPs to manage conditions at the GP level means that there are fewer referrals to public specialists.
-Our clients are telling us that wait times for specialists are long, and it's taking some effort to get GPs to refer publically.
+• The pressure on GPs to manage conditions at the GP level results in fewer referrals to public specialists.
+Our clients are telling us that wait times for specialists are long, and it's taking some effort to get GPs to refer publicly.

-My continued message is you need Medical Insurance and to regularly review your cover to your changing needs
+My continued message is you need Medical Insurance and to regularly review your coverage to meet your changing needs

-The reality is that the type and structure of your medical policy throughout your life will change because different stages require different approaches.
+The reality is that the type and structure of your medical policy will change throughout your life, as different stages require different approaches.

-When you're looking at medical insurance, you're often basing decisions on this policy remaining in place untouched and unchanged for 40-plus years; it's blatantly unrealistic.
+When considering medical insurance, you're often basing decisions on the assumption that this policy will remain unchanged for 40-plus years, which is blatantly unrealistic.
 But people decide on and operate their policies in this way.

 What will surprise you is I can provide coverage for a 75-year-old couple with a similar premium to a 30-year-old couple with kids.
 It is a matter of structure and alignment with available resources, but it is possible.